CARD: Channel Aligned Robust Blend Transformer for Time Series Forecasting: Experiments

 \subsection{Other Experiments}

-We conducted a series of experiments, using both ablation and architecture variants, to evaluate each component in our proposed model.
-Our findings revealed that the channel branch made the greatest contribution to the reduction of MSE errors.
-The detailed results can be found in Appendix~\ref{app:ablation}.
+We conduct a series of experiments, using both ablation and architecture variants, to evaluate each component in our proposed model.
+Our findings reveal that the channel branch made the greatest contribution to the reduction of MSE errors, as shown in Appendix~\ref{app:ablation}.
 Furthermore, our experiments on sequential/parallel attention mixing design, detailed in Appendix~\ref{appendix:architecture}, show that our model design is the preferred option.
-Visual aids in the form of visualization graphs and attention maps can be found in Appendix~\ref{app:visualization} and ~\ref{app:attention_maps}, which effectively demonstrate our accurate predictions and utilization of covariate information.
+Visual aids and attention maps can be found in Appendix~\ref{app:visualization} and ~\ref{app:attention_maps}, which effectively demonstrate our accurate predictions and utilization of covariate information.
 Another noteworthy experiment, concerning the impact of training data size, is presented in Appendix~\ref{app:distribution_shift}.
-This study revealed that using 70\% of training samples can significantly improve performance for the 3/7 datasets affected by distribution shifts.
-Besides, Appendix~\ref{app:error_bar} presents an error bar statistics table that demonstrates the robustness of CARD.
-Finally, more experiments and discussions are provided in Appendix due to space limitations.
+This study revealed that using 70\% of training samples can significantly improve performance for half datasets affected by distribution shifts.
+Besides, Appendix~\ref{app:error_bar} presents an error bar statistics table that demonstrates the robustness of CARD.More forecasting experiments on M4 \citep{makridakis2018m4} other datasets are presented in Appendix~\ref{app:M4} and \ref{app:otherssssss}.